jbrolin/react-article_list_from_api/README.md

 ##
-Addtional libraries added to the project yarn add axios (npm install --save axios)
+Addtional libraries added to the project npm install --save axios npm install --save-dev react-test-renderer
 ##

 Below you will find some information on how to perform common tasks.<br>